Justine Bateman: Writer

 Bateman wrote her feature film directorial debut, Violet, premiered at the 2021 SXSW Film Festival.
 Bateman also wrote her short film directorial debut, Five Minutes.
 It premiered at the Toronto International Film Festival in 2017.
 She made her first script sale to Disney's Wizards of Waverly Place.
 She also co-wrote the adaptation of Lisi Harrison's teenage book series The Clique for a Warner Bros. internet series.
 Bateman's first book, Fame: The Hijacking of Reality, was published in 2018 by Akashic Books.
 Her second book, Face: One Square Foot of Skin, was also published by Akashic Books in 2021.

 Producer

-In the fall of 2007, Bateman helped produce the Speechless campaign in support of the Writers Guild of America strike.